‘The Young And The Restless’ Star Eric Braeden And Viewers Remember Kristoff St. John After Classic Episode

 On Friday, April 10, The Young and the Restless aired a classic episode amid the coronavirus pandemic.
-Among the storylines on the Flashback Friday show, one featured Kristoff St. John as Neil and Victoria Rowell as Drucilla, and the couple enjoyed a beachside Caribbean honeymoon that fans enjoyed reliving today.
-Many viewers spoke out about how much they loved seeing the late actor, and Victor Newman portrayer, Eric Braeden, also chimed in with his thoughts on St. John.
+Among the storylines on the Flashback Friday show, one featured Kristoff St. John as Neil and Victoria Rowell as Drucilla, as the couple enjoyed a beachside Caribbean honeymoon that fans enjoyed reliving today.
+Many viewers spoke out about how much they loved seeing the late actor, and Eric Braeden, who plays Victor Newman, also chimed in with his thoughts on St. John.

 In several beachside shots, Neil and Dru enjoyed a romantic honeymoon, which they noted would be short.
 However, Dru could not have been more thrilled at being Mrs. Winters.
-Dru felt ecstatic at hearing her new married name, and she and Neil enjoyed plenty of romance as the ocean crashed in the background.
+She felt ecstatic at hearing her new married name, and she and Neil enjoyed plenty of romance as the ocean crashed in the background.

 “@EBraeden so nice to see classic Y&R episodes.
 Seeing Kristoff today brought a tear to my eye,” tweeted a fan.